freedomlayer/offset/doc/docs/contributing.md

 Always make sure that your tests are deterministic.
 If a test is not deterministic, it can sometimes fail and sometimes succeed.
 A failure for a non deterministic test can be hard to track.

 Do not use real random number generators in your tests.
 Instead, load a random number generator with a deterministic seed.

 Do not rely on time in your tests.
 Time is not deterministic.
 Whenever time is required in your code, use a Stream of ticks instead.

+An exception for the deterministic tests rule can be made for large integration tests.